Site in Greek (Ελληνική Έκδοση)

 Cucumber, lime and tsipouro (or gin) cocktail 3

 You can definitely drink this without any other aromatics.
 But if you want that little bit of extra, then things that work really well with this cocktail are some rose geranium leaves, mint or even parsley (yes, parsley!).
-Rose geranium is an aromatic plant with a lemony, peppery, and rose-like aroma and I have also used it in this rose geranium tomato marmalade.
+Rose geranium is an aromatic plant with a lemony, peppery, and rose-like aroma and I have also used it in this old fashioned tomato jam recipe (chutney).

 Cucumber, lime and tsipouro (or gin) cocktail